webroo/dummy-json/README.md

 ## Seeded random data

-If you need repeatable mock data then you can set a seed for the pseudo random number generator:
+If you need repeatable dummy data then you can set a global seed for the pseudo random number generator:

 ```js
 // Set the seed, can be any string value